Stable limit cycles perturbed by noise: Conclusions

 The approximations derived in section \ref{SECTION:LC_HOPF}, both for the sample paths as well as the autocovariance and power spectrum, are strictly speaking only valid for systems with isotropic noise in the Hopf normal form \eqref{EQ:LIN_APPROX_NOISY_LC_HOPF01}.
 However, more general systems exhibiting stable limit cycles emerging through a Hopf bifurcation are expected to have autocovariances and power spectra that are qualitatively similar to the predictions given here, at least in the proximity of the bifurcation point.
-Hence, fitting these formulas to a given cyclic time series might provide a first estimate of the stability of the cycle and the amount of perturbations it is subject to.
-In contrast to conventional nonlinear time series autoregressive models \citep{Ozaki1982The-statistical}, the template formulas derived above permit a direct mechanistic interpretation of the estimated parameters.
-This approach is exemplified for a time series of the El Ni\~no Southern Oscillation (figure \ref{FIG:EL_NINO01}(a)), which we hypothesise to be a noisy limit cycle.
-From the fitted autocovariance and power spectrum formulas (figures \ref{FIG:EL_NINO01}(b,c)), one obtains estimates for the Lyapunov exponent and noise variance which can be compared to values obtained from alternative existing models.

-In conclusion, this work provides a starting point for the qualitative understanding and statistical validation of stochastic differential equation models, with well-understood deterministic limit cycles.
+Hence, fitting these formulas to a given cyclic time series, as exemplified in this article, might provide a first estimate of the stability of the cycle and the amount of perturbations it is subject to.
+In contrast to conventional nonlinear autoregressive models \citep{Ozaki1982The-statistical}, the template formulas derived here permit a direct mechanistic interpretation of the estimated parameters.
+In conclusion, this work provides a starting point for the qualitative understanding and statistical validation of stochastic differential equation models, exhibiting limit cycles in the deterministic limit.